48 hours in Lancaster

 4pm- Walk to the top of East Road and find Williamson Park and the Ashton Memorial.
 The memorial is the domed building on the skyline to the east of the city which has probably been catching your eye all the time you’ve been in the city.
 Once at the park, explore meandering paths running throughout its 54 acres of stunning parkland.
 Why not visit the Mini Beast Centre which is also home to an engaging troop of meerkats, or during the spring and summer months, view the butterflies in the tropical palm house.

 8pm- Enjoy an evening of entertainment in Lancaster.
 The Dukes offer both live theatre entertainment and cinema screenings.
 The Grand Theatre also hosts drama, comedy and music events throughout the year.
-Find out what’s on during your stay here.
+Find out What’s On during your stay.

-10am- Start the day off by wandering down China Street to the river and walk along St George’s Quay to the Maritime Museum, another fine Georgian building and once the Port of Lancaster Custom House.
+10am- Start the day off by wandering down China Street to the riverside and walk along St George’s Quay to visit Lancaster’s Maritime Museum, another fine Georgian building and once the Port of Lancaster Custom House.

 5pm- If Indian cuisine is your thing head to the Sultan of Lancaster Restaurant.
 Originally a disused church building, the transformation into the Sultan of Lancaster has restored the structural magnificence of the building.
 With a stunning interior, glorious ceiling, ornate pillars, hand-crafted screens and detailed features.
 This is authentic Indian food using only natural spices and ingredients.

-8pm- Head for a couple of drinks at Lancaster’s new Gin bar.
+8pm- Head for a couple of drinks at one of Lancaster’s Gin bars.
 Hogarth’s is a Victorian Gin Palace specialising and serving over 80 varieties of Gin.
 If you are a Gin lover make sure you try a ‘Gin Sharing Platters’.